aidenbull/bitcoin-user-graph/README.md

 `getTransactions <filename>`

 The `<filename>`  used here should be identical to the one used when executing `getTransactions`.
-This program will read transaction info from the `transactions-<filename>.txt` file, and use it to produce 2 files: `usergraph-<filename>.txt` and `stats-<filename>.txt`.
+This program will read transaction info from the `transactions-<filename>.txt` file, and use it to produce 2 files: `userGraph-<filename>.txt` and `stats-<filename>.txt`.
 The first file contains an edge list for the user graph obtained from the input transactions.
 The second file contains some simple statistics about the resulting user graph.

 <h2>Thanks</h2>